DeepNought/GetDataProject/README.md

 We are required to submit the following:

-- a tidy dataset submitted to the coursera course site
+- a tidy dataset submitted to the Coursera class site
-- a link to a Github repository containing an R script (**run_analysis.R**) for performing the analysis, a code book (**CodeBook.md**) in markdown format which describes the variables, the data and any transformations/work performed to clean the data, and this README.
+- a link to a Github repository containing an R script (**run_analysis.R**) for performing the analysis, a code book (**CodeBook.md**) in markdown format which describes the variables, the data and any transformations performed to clean the data, and this README.

 The R script should perform the following operations: